Last Updated on February 1, 2024 by user

 The AI technology behind our digital worksheets helps tutors track student mistakes and deliver a study plan to improve each student’s learning outcomes.
 Our expert tutors then use the coaching sessions to support students’ Thinkster work, school homework, or test prep.

-Our world-class curriculum, based on the US curriculum and Singapore Maths, supports young mathematicians by ensuring they understand each math concept and can work beyond the standard algorithms by answering word and logic problems related to each topic.
-Furthermore, we also make sure important math topics such as geometry, data handling and measures are mastered.
+Our world-class curriculum, based on the US curriculum and Singapore Math, supports young mathematicians by ensuring they understand each math concept and can work beyond the standard algorithms by answering word and logic problems related to each topic.
+Furthermore, we also make sure important math topics such as geometry, data handling, and measurement are mastered.

-Kumon is a more traditional math program which accelerates students through the math curriculum by focusing on arithmetic and standard algorithms.
-Kumon is a good option for families who want their children to concentrate on calculation skills and move quickly onto algebra and beyond and who are happy to supplement their child’s problem-solving skills outside of the Kumon program.
+Kumon Math is a more traditional math program that accelerates students through the math curriculum by focusing on arithmetic and standard algorithms.
+Kumon is a good option for families who want their children to concentrate on calculation skills and move quickly to algebra and beyond.

 Different families will have different priorities when it comes to supporting their children’s math learning, so let’s dig deeper and directly break down and compare the features that Kumon and Thinkster have to offer.

 At the start of joining Thinkster, students take one or more skills assessment tests to determine any gaps in their knowledge.

 At Kumon, an initial assessment is carried out which is used to determine the student’s starting point.

 Kumon charges an initial registration fee in addition to the monthly subscription which gives access to a set number of Kumon worksheets and up to twice weekly center visits.
 A quick look into Kumon prices shows that parents typically spend an average of about $130 per subject per child.
 Kumon costs may change from center to center, as they are independently owned.